Scepter of Charles V: History

-The history of the Sceptre is punctuated with the repeated transports between Saint-Denis and Reims (about 144 km) and was not always done in the most suitable conditions for this preservation of the objects.
+The history of the Sceptre is punctuated with the repeated transports between Saint-Denis and Reims (about 144 km apart), which was not always done in the most suitable conditions for this preservation of the objects.
 Accounts of the coronation of Charles VIII in 1484, describe the instruments of the coronation enclosed in a chest and transported in a ‘shaky’ trolley in which pieces of the instruments broke during the journey to and from the Reims.

-Henry II in 1547, found that the regalia was worn and had them repaired, including, having cases made for the Sceptre and the crowns.
-In 1722, in anticipation of the coronation of Louis XV, cases were made for the Sceptre, the Hand of Justice and the clasp, but the objects, poorly place; shifted during the journey.
+Henry II in 1547, found that the regalia was worn and had them repaired.
+Cases were made for the Sceptre and the crowns as well.
+In 1722, in anticipation of the coronation of Louis XV, cases were made for the Sceptre, the Hand of Justice and the clasp, but the objects, poorly placed, shifted during the journey.
 On arrival it was discovered that the sceptre had been broken and needed urgent repair to be used in the coronation.

 For his coronation in 1775, Louis XVI in had his goldsmith, Auguste, and his Furbisher, Ravoisier, assess and repair the sword of Charlemagne and its sheath, the spurs, the crown of Charlemagne, the clasp of the coat, the Sceptre, and the Hand of Justice.

-In 1790, the French Revolution, swept France with an emphasis on removing all signs of the monarchy.
-A commission of experts was appointed to create an inventory of the royal treasury before having it transported to the Mint where the items were to be melted, once the precious stones were extracted.
+In 1790, during the French Revolution, a commission of experts was appointed to create an inventory of the royal treasury before having it transported to the Mint where the items were to be melted, once the precious stones were extracted.
 The Commission des Monuments had been charged with preserving works whose conservation seemed important for the ‘Les Sciences et les Arts’.
 The nationalization of treasures during the French Revolution saw the treasures of Sainte-Chapelle and Saint-Denis brought together on November 12, 1793 at the National Convention.

-The members of the Commission, Masson, Sergent and de Bry, who can be suspected of having had secrets of complacency for the monarchy, insist in the minutes on the fact that the objects put aside showed deficiencies in their precious stones, to insinuate, that it was not retable to send them to the Mint.
-As remarkable as it may seem in these circumstances, they seem to have been aware of the interest of the instruments of the coronation and put the taste of art and history before political passions.
-In 1793, part of the shaft of the sceptre was melted down, resulting in a new height of 1.9 feet.
+The members of the Commission, Masson, Sergent and de Bry, seem to have been aware of the interest of the instruments of the coronation and put history before political passions, preventing the coronation instruments from being melted down.
+However, part of the shaft of the sceptre was melted down, resulting in a new height of 1.9 feet.